-discuss, assess, and plan for affordable housing options.
+The Commonwealth of Virginia requires that Comprehensive Plans discuss, assess, and plan for affordable housing options.
 Virginia's Department of Housing and Community Development defines affordable housing in a manner that is consistent with the U.S. Department of Housing and Urban Development.
 It states the following: "If someone is paying more than 30 percent of gross household income on housing costs, then the household is cost-burdened.
-If an owner or renter spends more than 50 percent of gross income on housing, the household is severely cost-burdened."2
+If an owner or renter spends more than 50 percent of gross income on housing, the household is severely cost-burdened."2 affordability.html#:~:text=1.1.&text=This%20is%20a%20simple%20ratio,or%20mortgage%20and%20 basic%20utilities.

 The US Census Bureau estimated Vienna's household income during 2019-2023 at \$223,571.
 In the same period, the median value of an owner-occupied housing unit was \$961,100.
-Multiple sources, including Redfin and Zillow, have estimated median sales prices of homes in February 2025 at \$1.0 million - \$1.3 million.
+Multiple sources, including Redfin and Zillow, have estimated median sales prices of homes Commented [DL6]: Because this new zoning was created, we believe that the Comprehensive Plan should address it in February 2025 at \$1.0 million - \$1.3 million.
 Based on these totals, the median income is approximately 20-25% of the cost of a median for-sale home in Vienna, which would be considered affordable to that household (though referencing Redfin and Zillow data does not constitute robust research in home prices).